tani/www.gengo.cc/src/pages/about.md

 - Research Assistant, National Institute of Informatics, August.
 2016 --- September.
 2021
 - Doctoral Research Fellow, JAIST, April.
 2020 -- March.
 2021
   > The purpose of the Doctoral Research Fellowship is to admit outstanding and highly motivated students pursuing a doctoral
-  > degree and develop their ability to carry out research as a young researcher by engaging in research activities.
+  > degree and develop their ability to conduct research as young researchers by engaging in research activities.
   > The DRF program is open for applications as follows.
-Students who wish to apply should follow the procedures below.
+Students who would like to apply should follow the procedures below.
 - JSPS Research Fellow (Doctoral Course 2, DC2) (Linguistics, Humanities), Japan Society for the Promotion of Science, April.
 2021 -- March.
 2023
-  > Awarded to excellent young researchers, these fellowships offer the fellows an opportunity to focus on a freely chosen research topic based on their own innovative ideas.
+  > Awarded to excellent young researchers, these fellowships offer the fellows an opportunity to focus on a freely chosen research topic based on their innovative ideas.
 Ultimately, the program works to foster and secure excellent researchers.
 - [Declined] JSPS Research Fellow (Postdoctoral Fellowship, PD) (Linguistics, Humanities), Japan Society for the Promotion of Science, April.
 2023
 - RIKEN Special Postdoctoral Research Fellow (Natural Language Understanding Unit), RIKEN, April.
 2023